testruction/cillium-eks-blueprint-addon/README.md

 import 'source-map-support/register';
 import * as cdk from 'aws-cdk-lib';
 import * as blueprints from '@aws-quickstart/eks-blueprints';
-import * as Cilium from '@testruction/cilium-eks-blueprints-addon';
+import * as CiliumAddon from '@testruction/cilium-eks-blueprints-addon';
 const app = new cdk.App();
 // AddOns for the cluster.
 const addOns: Array<blueprints.ClusterAddOn> = [